Bonus pension sacrifice: paying your bonus into your pension

 Before we get into the reasons for and against, it’s worth noting that if your pension contributions are a proportion of your salary each month (instead of a lump sum) then if your pay increases, your monthly pension contributions will as well.
 So you’ll automatically be paying more into your pension as a result of your pay rise.
 If on the other hand you pay a fixed amount into your pension each month, then you'll need to decide whether or not to increase that fixed amount.

-But if you’re reaching a point where you can top up your pension – if you don’t need the extra income for living costs or are nearing retirement – then paying your pay rise into your plan could be really beneficial in the long run.
+But if you’re reaching a point where you can top up your pension – if you don’t need the extra income for living costs or are nearing retirement – then paying your pay rise into your plan could be beneficial in the long run.
 A relatively modest increase in monthly contributions can have a dramatic impact on your pension pot when you retire.
 You can see for yourself using our simple pension calculator to model contributions and outcomes here.

 Boost your pension before tax year end